MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter_examples.md

 I built my first website when I was 14, and have been involved in technology ever since.
 I worked for my first tech startup when I was 19, got a Bachelors of Science in Information Systems, worked as a technology consultant with Bechtel.

-If you have questions or if you want to schedule an interview, please contact me at 415-555-5724, or name@gmail.com.
 I look forward to meeting you to further discuss employment opportunities with [Company Name].

 Joe Schmidt